DerGuru/The-Resonant/New Chapters/03 - Part3/P3-02_Terms_and_Conditions.md

 ﻿## Part 3 - Synthesis | Ch.
-02 - "This is a trial period.
-Don't forget that"
+02 - This is a trial period.
+Don't forget that

 Forty-eight hours felt simultaneously too long and not long enough.